-As defined by the Pennsylvania Department of Transportation, heavy trucks are single vehicle or tractor-trailer combination trucks designed for carrying heavy loads.
+As defined by the Pennsylvania Department of Transportation, heavy trucks are a single vehicle or tractor-trailer combination trucks designed for carrying heavy loads.
 6,807 heavy truck crashes occurred in 2017 and resulted in 155 fatalities.
 Only 27 fatalities (2.4% of all fatal accidents) were heavy truck occupants.
 This means that when fatal truck accidents happen, it is not typically the heavy truck occupants that are injured.

 Reasons for truck accidents